Bodymind September Float Notes

 How many times do we get into the tank, and spend those first moments trying to calm the mind?
 “Shut up, Brain!”

-As we noted in last month’s newsletter (if you missed it, it’s here: August Float Notes), a float tank is the perfect environment for inducing theta brainwave activity, similar to that twilight period between sleep and wakefulness.
-We often leave the tank, having processed and integrated our thoughts and memories, with a profound sense of calmness.
+As we’ve noted in prioe newsletters (if you missed it, it’s here: August Float Notes), a float tank is the perfect environment for inducing theta brainwave activity, similar to that twilight period between sleep and wakefulness.
+Because of this, we often leave the tank—having processed and integrated our thoughts and memories—with a profound sense of calmness.

 But there can be more to floating beyond the experience of this basic, transitory state.

-Floating provides an opportunity to enter the realm of actual meditation.
+Floating provides an opportunity to actually meditate.
 As anyone who practices (or has tried to practice) meditation knows, effective meditation requires, well…practice!

-In the 1960s, research investigated the stages of brainwave activity of monks as they entered deeper meditative states, eventually reaching the theta stage.
+In the 1960s, research investigated the brainwave activity of monks, watching as they entered deeper meditative states and eventually reaching the theta stage.

-As they tried to reproduce this in the lab they quickly discovered that reaching this level of brainwave activity requires, in some cases, years of practice and discipline.
+As the researchers tried to reproduce this in the lab, they quickly discovered that reaching this level of brainwave activity requires, in some cases, years of practice and discipline.

 “Shut up Brain!”
 In-Tank Meditation Techniques